x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 Other distributions that detached from a standard filesystem specification like [GoboLinux](https://gobolinux.org/at_a_glance.html) and others, do not have a /usr partition that contains the "os" and seem to not miss it.
-By following the /usr pattern, as most linuxes have historically done, we've taken the same road as other UNIXes had, like SunOS that in 4.0.3 started adopting a readonly /usr filesystem, and Oracle Solaris, that from version 11 started symlinking for
+By following the /usr pattern, as most Linuxes have historically done, we've taken the same road as other UNIXes had, like SunOS that in 4.0.3 started adopting a readonly /usr filesystem, and Oracle Solaris, that from version 11 started symlinking for